Seizures in Dogs

 The diagnosis should be based on the dog’s history (retrieved by talking with the owner) and the presenting clinical signs.

-To rule out another diagnosis the dog should be submitted to full physical examination, including a neurological exam, blood tests, and EEG.
+To rule out other diagnoses, the dog should undergo a full physical examination, including a neurological exam, blood tests, and an EEG.

 Treatment Options for Seizures in Dogs

 Treatment for seizures involves treating the underlying problem as well as the seizures themselves.
-Often the cause of the seizure can be identified and treated and then no further treatment is necessary.
-If your dog is having frequent seizures and lasting for 90 seconds or more, he will require treatment.
+Often, the cause of the seizure can be identified and treated, and then no further treatment is necessary.
+If your dog is having frequent seizures lasting for 90 seconds or more, he will require treatment.

 If no cause can be determined, your vet will identify the seizures as idiopathic epilepsy.